franciscoribeiro2003/MultiAgentSystem/README.md

 Emergency Vehicle Priority: Implement a feature where emergency vehicles (ambulance, fire brigade, police) have the highest priority and can interact with the Traffic Light Agents to ensure they get a green light.
 Real-Time Adjustments: Traffic light agents could adapt to traffic conditions, perhaps changing the time the light stays green or red based on the traffic volume.
 Performance Metrics: Implement metrics to measure the efficiency of traffic management in terms of waiting time, the number of vehicles going through, etc.

+---
+## Step-by-step

+### 1. Understand the Requirements:
+Familiarize yourself thoroughly with the project requirements, objectives, and features.
+Understand the role of each agent and how they interact with one another.

+### 2. Set Up the Tech Stack:
+XMPP Server (Prosody/ejabberd): Set up a server for communication between agents.
+Python-Spade: Install and configure the Python-Spade framework, which will be used to create intelligent agents.

+### 3. Design the System Architecture:
+Plan the overall architecture of your multi-agent system.
+Define the roles and responsibilities of each agent.
+Identify the message-passing protocols between agents.
+Decide how agents will communicate with each other.

+### 4. Implement Traffic Environment:
+Design a grid-based road and intersection system.
+This could be a simple matrix representation.
+Implement the environment where agents (traffic lights and vehicles) will operate.

+### 5. Implement Traffic Light Agents:
+Create intelligent traffic light agents.
+Implement logic for managing light timings based on traffic conditions.
+Allow the agents to communicate with each other to coordinate timings and optimize traffic flow.

+### 6. Implement Vehicle Agents:
+Simulate vehicle agents that approach intersections.
+Implement logic for vehicle behavior based on traffic lights.
+Vehicles should report waiting times and request green lights if waiting time exceeds a certain limit.

+### 7. Implement Central Coordination Agent:
+Create a central coordination agent responsible for gathering data from Traffic Light Agents and Vehicle Agents.
+Implement logic for managing larger traffic patterns and intervening in special circumstances.

+### 8. Implement Emergency Vehicle Priority:
+Implement a feature where emergency vehicles have the highest priority.
+Allow emergency vehicles to interact with Traffic Light Agents to ensure they get a green light.

+### 9. Implement Real-Time Adjustments:
+Implement logic for traffic light agents to adapt to real-time traffic conditions.
+Agents should be able to change light timings based on traffic volume and other dynamic factors.

+### 10. Implement Performance Metrics:
+Implement metrics to measure the efficiency of traffic management.
+Metrics could include waiting time, the number of vehicles passing through intersections, etc.

+### 11. Testing and Debugging:
+Test the system extensively under various scenarios and conditions.
+Debug and optimize the system for performance and efficiency.